ipspace/netlab/docs/extend-attributes.md

 defaults.attributes.link.dmz: int
 ```

-The **dmz** attribute will be copied from the link definition to all interfaces connected to that link, so you'll be able to use it in your custome configuration template.
+The **dmz** attribute will be copied from the link definition to all interfaces connected to that link, so you can use it in your custom configuration template.

 ## Node Attribute Example